beatrizaraujoam/beatrizaraujoam/README.md

-I’m a self-taught passionate FrontEnd developer from brazil
+I'm a passionate self-taught FrontEnd developer from Brazil, born in Manaus, Amazonas, currently living in São Paulo but without a fixed address.